Let's Dance (David Bowie song): Music video

 The Carinda Hotel, the pub where scenes with the dancing couple were filmed.

 The music video for "Let's Dance" was shot in February 1983 in Australia, together with "China Girl", after Bowie officially signed with EMI.
-Co-directed by Bowie and frequent video collaborator David Mallet, the video starred Terry Roberts and Joelene King, two students from Sydney's Aboriginal Islander Dance Theatre.
+Co-directed by Bowie and his frequent video collaborator David Mallet, the video starred Terry Roberts and Joelene King, two students from Sydney's Aboriginal Islander Dance Theatre.
 Shooting locations included Sydney, the Warrumbungle National Park, a sheep-farming outpost in Carinda and a Carindan pub bar.
 (Note: According to the Australian website Broadsheet, parts were also filmed at The Strand Arcade, Broadway street in front of the University of Notre Dame Australia and a promontory on the Sydney Heads overlooking Sydney Harbour towards the Sydney central business district.)
 Bowie made appearances in the bar and in the middle of a field playing guitar.
 Buckley argues he appears "incredibly detached", as if delivering the lyrics with a "clenched jaw" and "acting out the song rather than singing it".
 He also notes that Bowie positions himself as "paternal narrator" rather than the protagonist for the first time.

 In the video, which has little to do with the song itself, the Aboriginal couple visit an art gallery, eat a meal, work in a factory, clean for a white family and walk with friends barefoot in the outback.
 During the bar scenes, Roberts and King dance in the centre surrounded by an array of bar guests while Bowie and an extra one mime to the song wielding a guitar and upright bass, respectively.
 The bar guests were actual Carinda residents and were unaware of who Bowie was or that a music video was being filmed; their reactions towards the dancing couple were genuine.
 Video producer Ross Cameron later stated: "You couldn't pay actors to act the way they looked with these Aboriginals dancing in their bar."
 Additionally, manager Peter Lawless recalled: "It was so alien for both sides, Bowie and the locals.
 They didn't believe who he was.
 It was so off the wall.
 It was kind of weird."

 It's a lot more straightforward than anything I've done in a long time.
 It's not so concerned with juxtaposing surreal images together.
 It's a very direct statement about integration of one culture with another.